6 min read

 "The General has ears out."

-"What does that mean for us?"
+"What does that mean?"

 "We have to fake it."

 "You go fake it," she said, "and I'll keep practicing with the rifle."
+Her voice did not waver, but her hands trembled the slightest bit.

-"You want me to go fake us both having intercourse?"
+"You want me to go alone?"

-"Well, they won't be able to see.
+"Well they won't be able to see.
 You just need to make convincing noises."
+If I didn't know she was stressed, I'd think she was enjoying herself.

 Two months after my father announced his requirement for more grandsons, I faced a crowd of silent seated teen men.
 The Guardians charged with their training stood at the ends of the pews with fierce, eager expressions.
 It was a swearing in, the last I would see.